 The Arles Vincent Van Gogh booklet

-In French and English, distributed free at the Tourism Office.
+In French and English.
 This document can be downloaded in PDF format

 Arles and the Rhone, the people of Arles and their river, a history of love and mistrust depending on the water’s mood.

 In the 19th century, commercial activity on the docks and riverbanks was still flourishing.
 Van-Gogh, who mainly stayed clear of the local population, explored the city and its surroundings, unceasingly painting the transformations of nature in spring, the landscapes, workers in the fields or on the river.
 All that he saw inspired him and became art.
 He would rest his easel on the riverbank whenever the wind allowed him to.